DanielTrybe/DanielTrybe/README.md

 - 🤔 My interests are with learn new programing langagues and pratice my hard and soft skills.
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering.
 - 💬 Ask me about anything, I am happy to help.
-- 📫 Please email via daniel.roberto1991@hotmail.com to reach me.
+- 📫 Please email via daniel.roberto1991@hotmail.com to me.
 - 📝 For more information contact me!.

 **Languages and Tools:**  <br>